 - It had a large head and strong neck muscles to capture large prey using its mouth.

-- Some of the physical features of the Sabertooth tiger are so unique to it that they are called the saber tooth suite.
-These include:
+Some of the physical features of the Saber-Toothed Cat are so unique to it that they are called the saber tooth suite.
+These adaptations for hunting large prey include:

 - Elongated Canines